 What are your plans for resuming your live classes alongside your online classes?

 I am excited but nervous because people have become really self-sufficient with their exercise.
 Lots of people are walking or they have started or returned to running, so it’s hard to know how many people are coming back to classes.
 Also, I have had to reprice because of Covid restrictions on the number of people allowed to be inside.
-I am carefully floating out 20 live classes which is reduced from what I used to have, and I am also offering 20 online classes.
+I am carefully floating out 20 live classes which are reduced from what I used to have, and I am also offering 20 online classes.
 I will have hybrid options with class bundles including a certain number of live classes, unlimited online, and on-demand access that's included in every package.
 I am trying to give value for money to people and still encourage them to use online because I want that to last.

 What is your advice for fitness business owners who are unsure of continuing with their online classes now that live in-person classes have resumed?

-As you’ve seen, I’m a firm believer that online and on-demand fitness is here to stay, however it’s quiet at the moment while people are going out, or enjoying their face-to-face classes once again.
+As you’ve seen, I’m a firm believer that online and on-demand fitness is here to stay, however, it’s quiet at the moment while people are going out, or enjoying their face-to-face classes once again.
 It’s easy to think that people are sick of online!
 My main thought is that you have all this great online content you could bank and use to set up an On Demand library.
 Even if it was all on a Facebook group, you can save these classes and convert to Youtube or Vimeo using an app designed specifically for this.
 Don’t close the door to online as I’ve found that despite being keen to come back to live classes, lots are loving the mix of live, but the convenience of online to slot in a quick workout where they may have not been able to do a live one.
 Maybe tick over with On Demand and revisit the online as the winter draws in and people are less inclined to go out.

 Thank you for sharing Fran!